kblok/kblok.github.io/_posts/2019-04-22-automating-microsoft-edge-puppteer-sharp.md

 permalink: /blog/automating-microsoft-edge-puppteer-sharp
 ---

-As you may have heard, Microsoft Launched made available to the public its [Chromium-powered Edge browser](https://www.microsoftedgeinsider.com/en-us/).
+As you may have heard, Microsoft made available to the public its [Chromium-powered Edge browser](https://www.microsoftedgeinsider.com/en-us/).

 So, maybe this question won't qualify for a technical interview but: